bensurman/angular-screenmatch/README.md

 ## How resize events are handled
 A single event listener is added to `$window` which broadcasts resize events using `$rootScope.$broadcast`.
 The broadcast is wrapped in an `$interval` with a configurable debounce setting, to delay firing it when the window resizes.

 This prevents having to bind an event listener to `$window` every time a directive is used or an angular binding is made.
-Instead, scope is passed as an argument to `bind` or `once` and a listener is registered using `scope.$on`.
+Instead, scope is passed as an argument to the screenmatch functions and a listener is registered using `scope.$on`.
 The listener will deregister whenever the scope is destroyed.

 To create a permanent listener, the `scope` argument can be omitted from either `bind` or `once` and it will default to listening on `$rootScope`.
 Be careful to unregister any listeners you don't need if you use this feature.